vuelidate/vuelidate/packages/docs/src/migration_guide.md

 # Migration Guide from v0.x

 ::: danger BREAKING CHANGES
-Vuelidate v2.0 is still in early alpha/beta stage.
+Vuelidate v2.0 is still in development.
 This means the changes listed below might not be final.
 :::

 ## Package name and imports